This post contains affiliate links.

 Cottage Cheese (Grade B)

-Substitution Effectiveness: Cottage cheese is a reasonable substitute for Greek yogurt in some applications.
-It offers a creamy texture and can provide a similar level of protein, but it has a distinct flavor and is not as tangy as Greek yogurt.
-If you want a milder taste in your recipe, this is a good option.
+Substitution Effectiveness: Cottage cheese is a fair substitute for Greek yogurt.
+It has a creamy texture and a similar level of protein.
+However, it has a distinctly different flavor and is not as tangy as Greek yogurt.
+If you want to change your recipe to a milder taste, this is a good option.
+If you want a substitute that mimics Greek yogurt, this is not it.

-Recommended Usage: Cottage cheese can be used in smoothies, dips, and certain desserts.
-It works well in recipes where a creamy texture is more important than the yogurt’s tanginess.
-Blending it can help achieve a smoother consistency.
+Recommended Usage: Cottage cheese can be used in smoothies, dips, and some desserts.
+It works well in recipes where a creamy texture is more important than the tanginess it would get from Greek Yogurt.

 Mashed Bananas (Grade B-, but this is recipe dependent)

-Substitution Effectiveness: Mashed bananas are a unique substitute for Greek yogurt, especially in baking.
-They offer natural sweetness and moisture but won’t provide the tanginess or protein content of yogurt.
+Substitution Effectiveness: Mashed bananas are a possible substitute for Greek yogurt.
+They could be a really good substitute or really bad depending on the recipe.
+They are sweet and moist but wonโt provide the tanginess or protein of yogurt.

-Replacement Ratio and Considerations: To replace Greek yogurt with mashed bananas, you can often use a 1:1 ratio in baking recipes.
-Keep in mind that this substitution will add sweetness and a distinctive banana flavor to your dishes, so you will probably want to decrease the amount of sugar in the recipe.
+Replacement Ratio and Considerations: To replace Greek yogurt with mashed bananas, use a 1:1 ratio by weight.
+This substitution will add sweetness and a distinctive banana flavor to your recipe, so you will probably want to decrease the amount of sugar.
 Also, consider adding a teaspoon or more of lemon juice to replicate the tanginess of Greek yogurt missing in bananas.

 Recommended Usage: Mashed bananas are a good substitute for baked goods like muffins, pancakes, and quick breads.
+Both Greek yogurt and bananas can serve as a leavening agent in baking.
 They can also be a great substitute for yogurt in smoothies when you want to add natural sweetness and creaminess.

 Whole Milk (Grade B-)

-Replacement Ratio and Considerations: There’s no direct 1:1 replacement ratio for whole milk because it’s a liquid.
-You can use it in recipes that require a small amount of Greek yogurt for moisture, but you’ll need to make adjustments based on the desired consistency.
-We recommend you replace 1 cup of Greek yogurt with 3 ⁄ 4 cups of milk.
-Other quantities equate to:
+Replacement Ratio and Considerations: Because whole milk is a liquid, thereโs no direct 1:1 replacement ratio for it.
+You can use it in recipes that require a small amount of Greek yogurt for moisture, but youโll need to make adjustments based on the desired consistency.
+We recommend replacing ยฝ cups of Greek yogurt with โ cups of milk or 4 tablespoons of Greek yogurt with 3 tablespoons of milk.

 Avocado (Grade B-)

-Recommended Usage: Avocado can be used in smoothies, salad dressings, and certain dips, especially when you want a creamy, plant-based alternative.
-It’s not ideal for recipes that require the tanginess of Greek yogurt, and there are better substitutes for baking.
+Recommended Usage: Avocado can be a reasonable substitute in smoothies, salad dressings, and dips.
+If you want a creamy, plant-based alternative to Greek Yogurt.
+Itโs not good for recipes that require the tanginess of Greek yogurt, and there are better substitutes for baking.

 Coconut Cream (Grade B-)

-Substitution Effectiveness: Coconut cream can be a suitable alternative for Greek yogurt, especially in dairy-free or vegan recipes.
-It has a rich, creamy texture and a mild coconut flavor, which may not always be desired.
-For a coconut lover, however, this is a great swap.
+Substitution Effectiveness: Coconut cream is an acceptable alternative for Greek yogurt when you are trying to make a recipe dairy-free or vegan.
+It has a rich, creamy texture and a mild coconut flavor, which may not always be desired, and tastes nothing like Greek Yogurt.
+For a coconut lover, however, this is a great swap.ย ย

-Replacement Ratio and Considerations: You can replace Greek yogurt with coconut cream at a 1:1 ratio in most recipes, although it will introduce a subtle coconut taste.
-It’s an excellent choice when you want a dairy-free or tropical twist in your cooking.
-Just be sure to use Coconut Cream not coconut milk, or coconut drinks.
-These are both much thinner.
+Replacement Ratio and Considerations: Replace Greek yogurt with coconut cream at a 1:1 ratio.
+Just be sure to use coconut cream not coconut milk, or coconut drinks.
+These are both much thinner.ย

 Recommended Usage: Coconut cream works well in smoothies, curries, desserts, and tropical-flavored recipes.
-It may not be ideal in recipes that require the tanginess of Greek yogurt.
+It wonโt be good in recipes that require the tanginess of Greek yogurt.
 Also, keep in mind that coconut cream is much more caloric than Greek yogurt.

 Mayo (Grade B-)

-Substitution Effectiveness: Mayo can work as a substitute for Greek yogurt in specific recipes, particularly those that require creaminess.
-However, it has a decidedly different flavor and will add a significant number of calories to your recipe.
+Substitution Effectiveness: Mayo is a decent substitute for Greek yogurt in very creamy recipes.
+The thing is, it has a very different flavor and will add a lot of calories to your recipe.

-Replacement Ratio and Considerations: You can typically replace Greek yogurt with mayo at a 1:1 ratio, but it will affect the overall flavor.
-Consider using a light or vegan mayo for a milder taste and fewer calories.
-If you want to maintain some of the tangy flavor from Greek yogurt, consider adding a bit (1 tsp?) of lemon juice to your recipe.
+Replacement Ratio and Considerations: Replace Greek yogurt with mayo at a 1:1 ratio.
+We recommend using a light mayo because it has a milder taste and fewer calories.
+If you want to maintain some of the tangy flavor from Greek yogurt, add 1 tsp of lemon juice to your recipe.

-Recommended Usage: Mayo can be used in recipes such as potato salad, coleslaw, and creamy dips, where a thick creamy texture and flavor is acceptable.
-It’s less ideal in recipes where the yogurt’s tanginess is crucial.
+Recommended Usage: Mayo is a decent substitute in potato salad, coleslaw, and creamy dips, where a thick creamy texture is desirable.
+Itโs not good in recipes in which the yogurtโs tanginess is crucial.

 Pumpkin Puree (Grade B-)